7uperior/famlafl/docs/source/implementations/sampling.rst

    ind_mat.loc[:, 1] = [0, 0, 1, 1, 0, 0]
    ind_mat.loc[:, 2] = [0, 0, 0, 0, 1, 1]

-One can use get_ind_matrix method from mlfinlab to build indicator matrix from triple-barrier events.
+One can use get_ind_matrix method from famlafl to build indicator matrix from triple-barrier events.

 .. code-block::

    triple_barrier_ind_mat = get_ind_matrix(barrier_events)

-We can get average label uniqueness on indicator matrix using get_ind_mat_average_uniqueness function from mlfinlab.
+We can get average label uniqueness on indicator matrix using get_ind_mat_average_uniqueness function from famlafl.

 .. code-block::